Cornucopia-Swift/CornucopiaStreams/README.md

 ### Introduction

-This library provides a convenient and extensible way to get an I/O stream pair to an URL – supporting various schemes, such as TCP, TTY, BLE, and EA.
+This library provides a convenient and extensible way to get an I/O stream pair to an URL – supporting various schemes, such as:

+- TCP (TCP stream)
+- TTY (TTY stream)
+- BLE (Bluetooth Low Energy connection, either via serial emulation on top of characteristics, or L2CAP connection oriented channel), and
+- EA (External Accessory streams).

 `Foundation` comes with `getStreamsToHost(withName:port:inputStream:outputStream:)`, which is clumsy to use and limited to TCP. `CornucopiaStreams` adds support for communicating with TTYs, external accessories